Updated August 2022

-Away from the hustle and bustle of the main tourist drag but just a short walk from the Old Town, Mia Coffee is a premier meeting place for ex-pats and tourists in Hoi An.
+Away from the hustle and bustle of the main tourist drag but just a short walk from the Old Town, Mia Coffee is a premier meeting place for Vietnamese locals, ex-pats and tourists in Hoi An.
 The beautiful wrap-around veranda surrounded by jungle greenery makes for a super-chilled venue and it’s this, combined with the excellent coffee, that makes Mia Coffee so popular.

 History of Mia Coffee